The Unbearable Slowness of Being: Why do we live at 10 bits/s?: Constraints on the speed of cognition

 In contrast, central processing appears to be strictly serial: When faced with two tasks in competition, individuals consistently encounter a ``psychological refractory period'' before being able to perform the second task~\citep{broadbent_perception_1958, pashler_dual-task_1994}.
 Even in tasks that do not require any motor output, such as thinking, we can pursue only one strand at a time.

 It helps to imagine how things could be different.
 For example, one of the celebrated achievements of human cognition is the ``cocktail party effect'', namely our ability to extract one stream of conversation from the chaotic auditory mix in the room and to follow that speaker's string of words~\citep{cherry_experiments_1953, bronkhorst_cocktail-party_2015}.
 But why do we follow just one conversation, rather than tracking all the conversations in parallel?
 Certainly, hundred pieces of gossip would be more useful than just one!
 Our peripheral auditory system operates in parallel, for example processing different frequency channels at the same time, or computing various interaural time delays.
-Why does this parallel processing have to end when it comes to the interesting content of audition?
+Yet the selection of a single speaker occurs at a fairly early level, before any word segmentation of the auditory stream~\citep{mesgarani_selective_2012,brodbeck_rapid_2018}.
+Why does parallel processing have to end when it comes to the interesting content of audition?
 From this standpoint, our need to focus attention on just one conversation is a deplorable bug, not a feature.

 Another useful perspective comes from the world of competitive games.
 Chess players decide on the next move, at least in part, based on planning.
 They consider various options, follow that line several moves into the future, and then evaluate the resulting positions.
 Why can we not evaluate these possible trajectories in parallel, all at the same time?
 Given the time limit set on the chess match, a player with that ability would gain a powerful advantage.
 Yet the psychology of chess is quite clear on the fact that even grandmasters contemplate possible moves serially, one at a time \cite{gobet_psychology_2018}.